oroinc/documentation/backend/entities/config-entities/index.rst

 To get a different type of configuration data, add/remove/update configuration of entities, use the ``oro:entity-config:debug`` command.
 To see all available options, run this command with the ``--help`` option.

 The example shows all configuration data for the User entity:

 .. code-block:: none

    php bin/console oro:entity-config:debug "Acme\Bundle\DemoBundle\Entity\Document"

-.. note:: Checkout the Attributes topic to learn how to assign functionality to an entity to :ref:`create and manipulate attributes <dev-entities-attributes>`.
+.. note:: Check out the Attributes topic to learn how to assign functionality to an entity to :ref:`create and manipulate attributes <dev-entities-attributes>`.

 .. toctree::
    :titlesonly: